 The protective potential of the seat can be confirmed, for example, from new car assessment programs (NCAP).
 A loss adjuster is required to document damages on both involved vehicles.
 This documentation provides initial insight into the probability of a whiplash-associated disorder in relation to the existing scientific knowledge on relevant accident severity.
 Minor crashes usually exhibit cosmetic damage rather than structural impairment.
 In cases where no rear cross member is installed, even slight damage to the rear panel (not necessitating replacement) must be categorized as non-structural.
-This step necessitates experience and may not always be exact.
+This step necessitates experience and may not always be exact..

 Evaluating based on repair costs is less advisable owing to the influence of multiple factors.
 These factors include the car segment, which affects parts cost, and the presence of driver assistance systems.
 Notably, expenses related to these systems' sensors might not directly correlate with energy transfer.
 The seat acts as a conduit for energy transfer between the vehicle and its occupant.
-Modern seats, when correctly adjusted, generally reduce neck loads to near-zero levels during rear-end collisions.
+Modern seats, when correctly adjusted, generally reduce the neck load on the occupant of the struck vehicle during rear-end collisions or the striking vehicle during reverse collisions to near-zero levels.
 Consequently, they serve as valuable benchmarks for evaluating the likelihood of neck pain.